 - Create database + install Wordpress.

-- At least, you have a workable site at
+- At least, you have a workable site at http://localhost/thi/.

-. - Download and install an FTP app like WinSCP (Windows) or FileZilla or Transmit.
+- Download and install an FTP app like WinSCP (Windows) or FileZilla or Transmit.

 - Download the current theme on the remote to local.
-The theme is located at
+The theme is located at /wp-content/themes/.

-. - Clone database from remote site to local by using plugin All-in-One WP Migration.
+- Clone database from remote site to local by using plugin All-in-One WP Migration.
 More detailed guid: English, Vietnamese.
 If your site's too big, exlude the media files and copy them later.
-They're all in
+They're all in wp-content/uploads.

-given in the downloaded database instead of the one you created on localhost. - Enable the downloaded theme in
+- Note that, you have to use usernameandpasswordgiven in the downloaded database instead of the one you created on localhost.

 💬 Comments